Bling meets K-pop: LVMH fund invests in Psy producer YG

-SEOUL (Reuters) - The private equity arm of French luxury goods giant LVMH (LVMH.PA) will invest up to $80 million in South Korea’s YG Entertainment Inc (122870.KQ), which manages a stable of K-pop performers including “Gangnam Style” rapper Psy.
+SEOUL (Reuters) - The private equity arm of French luxury goods giant LVMH will invest up to $80 million in South Korea’s YG Entertainment Inc, which manages a stable of K-pop performers including “Gangnam Style” rapper Psy.

-The investment is one of the biggest bets by a global fund in the “Korean Wave” of culture, including music, TV shows and consumer products like cosmetics, that has grown in popularity in Asia and globally.
+The investment is one of the biggest bets by a global fund in the “Korean Wave” of culture, including music, movies and TV shows, that has grown in popularity in Asia and globally in recent years.
 The move could also help accelerate YG’s push into fashion.

 YG and LVMH, the world’s largest luxury goods maker, are also in talks for a strategic partnership, said Eai-Jin Song, who heads YG’s investor relations team, declining to elaborate.

 YG has previously said it will launch a joint venture fashion brand with Samsung Group fashion unit Cheil Industries this quarter.
-YG is also expected to enter the cosmetics business, partnering with China’s Huanya Group and local makeup manufacturer Coson Co Ltd (069110.KQ), analysts have said.
+YG is also expected to enter the cosmetics business, partnering with China’s Huanya Group and local makeup manufacturer Coson Co Ltd, analysts have said.

 ”I expect the investment would enable YG to enter the fashion industry.
 YG will be able to leverage its performers to expose and market fashion products,” said Hong Jung-pyo, an analyst at Kiwoom Securities.